Family & Personal Finances

 “Your Path to Financial Peace and Freedom”

-The Abundant Marriage by Focus on the Family
+The Abundant Marriage by Focus on the Family (not currently available through Focus on the Family)

 One of the ways you can achieve joy in your marriage is by practicing stewardship.
 This Bible study can help you better manage the resources God has entrusted to you.